sushanthreddy009/mobile_assignment_app/theoretical_question.md

 - Synchronization challenges across multiple devices
 - State management complexity increases with app size
 - Scalability challenges on the server side

+*Conclusion:*
+In short, stateless apps are ideal for simple, lightweight tools where session continuity isn't necessary.
+Stateful apps, on the other hand, are essential for delivering a rich, interactive user experience where personalization, navigation, and data persistence matter.
+Choosing the right approach depends entirely on the app’s goals and user expectations.